 RMA shall inform employees of their rights regarding whistleblower protection by posting a sign in a prominent location in the workplace.
+Tex.
 Gov't Code 554.009.

-PG-4.201 EMPLOYMENT PRACTICES
+PG-4.4 EMPLOYMENT PRACTICES

-SEC.
-1. PERSONNEL DUTIES
+Sec.
+1. Personnel Duties

-The Superintendent or designee shall define the qualifications, duties, and responsibilities of all positions and shall ensure that job descriptions are current and accessible to employees and supervisors.
+The superintendent or designee shall define the qualifications, duties, and responsibilities of all positions and shall ensure that job descriptions are current and accessible to employees and supervisors.

-SEC.
-2. POSTING VACANCIES
+Sec.
+2. Posting Vacancies

-The Superintendent or designee shall establish guidelines for advertising employment opportunities and posting notices of vacancies, which shall advance the commitment of RMA to equal opportunity employment and to recruit well-qualified candidates.
+The superintendent or designee shall establish guidelines for advertising employment opportunities and posting notices of vacancies, which shall advance the commitment of RMA to equal opportunity employment and to recruit well-qualified candidates.
 Current RMA employees may apply for any vacancy for which they qualify.

-SEC.
-3. APPLICATIONS
+Sec.
+3. Applications

 All applicants shall complete the application form supplied by RMA.
 Information on applications shall be confirmed before hiring or as soon as possible thereafter.

-SEC.
-4. NEW HIRES
+Applicants who have completed an RMA application shall be vetted before hiring is confirmed.

+Sec.
+4. New Hires